Chinese developer SCE Group seeks offshore debt restructuring after default

-HONG KONG, Oct 4 (Reuters) - China SCE Group 1966.HK said on Wednesday a non-payment on a syndicated loan has triggered an event of default under its dollar bonds and it would explore a holistic solution to all its debt.
+HONG KONG, Oct 4 (Reuters) - China SCE Group 1966.HK said on Wednesday a non-payment on a syndicated loan has triggered a default under its dollar bonds and it would explore a holistic solution to all its debt.

 The Xiamen-based company is the latest to join a long list of Chinese property developers who have defaulted their offshore debt and begun a restructuring process.
 But only a handful have announced restructuring terms so far.